mautic/mautic-drupal/README.md

 `<img src="http://yourmautic.com/mtracking.gif" />`

 There will be probably longer URL query string at the end of the tracking image URL.
 It is encoded additional data about the page (title, url, referrer, language).

+### Form embed

+To embed a Mautic form into Drupal content, insert this code snippet:

+`{mauticform id=ID width=300px height=300px}`

+ID is the identifier of the Mautic form you want to embed.
+You can see the ID of the form in the URL of the form detail.
+For example for www.yourmautic.com/forms/view/1, ID = 1.